stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 …
 ```

-This seems to perform a bit better, although both Juicy Pixel's solution and
+This seems to perform a bit better, although both Juicy Pixel's and Repa's
-Repa solution have varying time of execution every time you run them.
-We
+solutions have varying time of execution every time you run them.
+We could
-could use a larger picture but then loading, saving, and transformation to
+use a larger picture but then loading, saving, and transformation to
 JuicyPixels' representation would dominate processing time.
 We can use more
 cores though: